vanessaland/vanessaland/README.md

 My name is Vanessa, welcome to my GitHub profile!

 - 💻 I'm currently a Software Engineer I.
-- 🎓 Graduated from Toronto Metropolitan University with a B.Sc. in Computer Science (Co-op) in June 2023.
+- 🎓 Graduated from Toronto Metropolitan University with a B.Sc. in Computer Science (Co-op).
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/vanessalandayan/)!

 <!--